silvae86/silvae86.github.io/_pages/teaching/howto/local_dev_with_docker/index.md

 ##  Objective

-Sometimes your FEUP server, gnomo.fe.up.pt, can misbehave or be misconfigured.
+Sometimes your FEUP server, gnomo.fe.up.pt, can misbehave or your area in particular be misconfigured (some students have been encountering such issues this year).

 If you encounter `Forbidden` errors or any other mysterious stuff, but want to get some work done, try [Docker](https://www.docker.com/products/docker-desktop) to set a Apache + PHP Container in your local machine (you need Admin rights!).

 ## Register for Docker Hub